breezy-codes/computer-networks-guide/cisco/tutorial-series/tutorial1.md

-# Tutorial 1 – Basic Networking
+# 1 – Basic Networking

 This tutorial is the first in a series designed to introduce you to networking concepts using Cisco Packet Tracer.
 It will guide you through creating a simple network with two PCs connected via a switch, configuring both IPv4 and IPv6 addresses, and testing connectivity using the `ping` command.